 A coupe (in English — Coupe) is a type of passenger car body that emphasizes sporty, stylish design and driving dynamics.
 The most characteristic features:

-Usually has 2 doors, less often — 3 (if counting the hatch-style trunk).
+Usually has 2 doors, less often 3 (if counting a hatch-style trunk).

 Low roof and lowered seating — for better aerodynamics.

-Often 2+2 seating: full-size front seats and limited rear row.
+Often 2+2 seating: full front seats and limited rear row.

 Less space in the cabin and trunk than in sedans or hatchbacks.